GitGuru2003/CS361-Project1/README.md

 feels a bit clunky and unoptimized. toString also gave me a bit of grief with whitespace to pass the tests, but eventually that was all ironed out.

-I would have started this project earlier ideally, being the first project of the year I was a bit rusty with my java programming skills, but with a little effort and luck I quickly resharpened those skills.
-This was a good introduction back into java for the year, and I'm looking forward to expanding on this project for project 2.
+I would have started this project earlier ideally.
+Being the first project of the year I was a bit rusty with my java programming skills, but with a little effort and luck I quickly resharpened them.
+This was a good introduction back into java for the year, and I'm looking forward to expanding on this project for the NFA project.

 ## Compiling and Using
 To compile Junit on onyx use the following command: